Want to learn how to quickly build customer journey maps? Watch UXPressia's tutorial!

 • Chris, CRM Specialist Chris, CRM Specialist

-When it comes to creating a B2B persona, the critical difference from B2C is the number of decision-makers you will have to deal with.
-Of course, if we're taking small or medium biz, it can be that there is just a couple of individuals who make the decision.
+The critical difference from B2C is the number of decision-makers you will have to deal with.
+Of course, if we're taking small or medium biz, it can be that just a couple of individuals make the decision.

 But once we move one step up the ladder, the number of stakeholders starts to grow.
 You will have all sorts of representatives from different departments who will participate in the process of decision-making.
 Each will have their own expectations, demands, and pain points.